3.30.23

 Throughout your company, people-related costs tend to be the biggest area of expense.
 Making sure you are staffed appropriately across the entire organization is critical.

-1. Freeze headcount for a period to understand the impact on business.
-This pause allows leaders to focus on productivity, performance management, and doing more with less.
+1. Freeze headcount temporarily to assess productivity and performance management impacts.
 Growing revenue while keeping costs flat is also a straightforward way to drive profit growth.

-2. Look at your span of control (the ratio of managers to individual contributors).
-A rule of thumb for managerial span of control is five or more direct reports per manager.
-This varies widely organization to organization, but if your spans of control are below 3 direct reports per manager, there may be an opportunity to gain efficiency here.
+2. Review managerial span of control, aiming for five or more direct reports per manager where possible.
+This varies widely from organization to organization, but if your spans of control are below three direct reports per manager, there may be an opportunity to gain efficiency here.

-3. Require managers to make a case for any backfills by describing why they need to replace any team members who leave voluntarily.
-The process of having to make a written and persuasive case will help identify roles that do not need to be backfilled.
-This should not apply to involuntary churn because you don’t want to disincentivize managers from moving out underperformers.
-To this end, healthy involuntary attrition at a high performance company is generally above 5%.
+3. Require managers to justify backfills for voluntary departures, but not for involuntary churn.
+Making a written and persuasive case will help identify roles that don’t need to be backfilled.
+But you don’t want to disincentivize managers from moving out underperformers.
+To this end, healthy involuntary attrition at a high-performance company is generally above 5%.
 An involuntary attrition rate below 5% may be a signal that performance management could be optimized.

-5. Leverage zero-based budgeting and an incremental approach.
-Look at each department as if you were building it from scratch today and use that to determine the right org chart and headcount.
-If things are working, certainly double down, but if there are signals that spending isn’t providing a good return on investment on the margin, adjust quickly to reroute cash to other areas.
+5. Leverage zero-based budgeting in each department, building org charts as if from scratch to optimize headcount.
+If things are working, certainly double down, but if there are signals that spending isn’t providing a good ROI on the margin, adjust quickly to reroute cash to other areas.

-6. Move to lower cost onshore and offshore talent to reduce cost while maintaining quality.
-Some practices we have seen work well include focusing on moving support/ops roles before engineering (as they are easier to offshore), hiring a local leader who has experience working with a US company, ensuring cultural and technological consistency in your chosen offshore location, and avoiding business process outsourcings (BPOs).
+6. Move to lower-cost onshore and offshore talent, starting with support/ops roles and ensuring cultural alignment.
+Hire a local leader who has experience working with a US company, ensuring cultural and technological consistency in your chosen offshore location, and avoiding business process outsourcing (BPOs).

 VI.
 Pricing and Packing